From long-distance cycle routes to family bike rides, discover some of the best two-wheeled tours the UK has to offer

 Level: easy, 5 miles (8km)

-Cambridge county council has produced a special cycling guide based on Cambridge and the Great War, crossing the river Cam and encircling numerous places of interest around the city centre.
+Cambridge county council has produced a special cycle route planner based on Cambridge and the Great War, crossing the river Cam and encircling numerous places of interest around the city centre.
 This famously flat part of the UK is great for cycling, and there’s a guide to Cambridge cycle routes with plenty of helpful information.

 The Cambridge and the Great War route passes some of the city’s most famous university colleges, including Trinity, King’s and Corpus Christi, plus the library, museum and churches